Deane is currently one of three Disciplinary Committee chairs for Engineering New Zealand.

 - Risk management focus – strategy, workshops, facilitation, training, systems and processes

-- A rigorous and robust approach, using logic to reach conclusions
+- A rigorous and robust approach, using sound logic to reach conclusions

 Deane’s consultancy work has been extensive and varied, with key strands –